Making plans: A guide to parenting arrangements after separation or divorce

 For example, how often will you communicate with each other?
-Will this be by phone, by e-mail, or in person?
-Are you comfortable coming into each other's houses when you drop off your children?
-Or will you wait outside?
+Will this be by phone, by email, by text, or in person?
+Should there be rules around when you can communicate, such as no calls at night unless there is an emergency?
+Are you comfortable coming into each other's houses when you drop off your children or will you wait outside?

-Think about the special occasions in your children's future—birthdays, special holidays (for example, Christmas, Hanukkah, Eid el-Fitr), their graduations.
-Will your children enjoy them if they're worried their parents are going to fight or make them feel guilty about spending time with the other parent?
-Or will they be more meaningful for your children if you and the other parent can put your differences aside and come up with a plan that puts your children first?
+Think about the special occasions in your children's future—birthdays, school holidays, religious holidays (such as Christmas, Hanukkah, or Eid el-Fitr), cultural events (such as pow wows or festivals), or their graduations.
+Will your children enjoy them if they're worried that their parents are going to fight or make them feel guilty about spending time with the other parent?
+Or will these occasions be more meaningful for your children if you and the other parent can put your differences aside and come up with a plan that puts your children first?

 There are many professionals who can help you work on your co-parenting relationship.
-Counsellors, mediators and parenting coaches can help you find new ways to parent together.
+Legal advisers, counsellors, mediators, parenting coordinators, and parenting coaches can help you find new ways to parent together.

 How to improve your communication skills with the other parent